lucasastorian/MTA-Turnstile-Analysis/README.md

 # Explore Traffic Throughout Grand Central Terminal

-Next, we aggregate all entries and exits for every turnstile in Grand Central Terminal.
+Next, we aggregate all entries and exits for every turnstile in Grand Central Terminal for a week in June 2019.